Monitor for Quality & Impact

 The flour fortification monitoring systems, challenges and successes from three countries are highlighted in the following case studies:

-For more information, refer to chapter eight of the Guidelines on Food Fortification with Micronutrients published by the World Health Organization and the Food and Agricultural Organization of the United Nations.
+Refer to chapter eight of the Guidelines on Food Fortification with Micronutrients published by the World Health Organization and the Food and Agricultural Organization of the United Nations.
 Or e-mail us at info@FFInetwork.org.

 Guías para la fortificación de alimentos con micronutrientes